AbdullahBahi/PrePandas/README.md

 4. now that data is pre-processed, do whatever operations and calculations you want on the data (mean, sum, normalizing, sorting, etc..)

 5. visualize your calculations as desired (printing or plotting)

+## Usage Example

+The folder Music_Data contains an Excel data file of the format xlsx.
+This file contains information about different music genres and players, we pre-process the data using pp library in order to prepare it for analysis.